Three Tips to Make Bathroom Clean-up Simple

 Other Necessary Supplies

-Cleaning Rags – The cleaning rags that I use is the old tea towels from the kitchen that get stained and I no longer want in my kitchen.
+Cleaning Rags – The cleaning rags that I use are the old tea towels from the kitchen that get stained and I no longer want in my kitchen.
 I rip them in half so that I know that they are cleaning rags.
-From there they get used to clean things outside and then when they’ve seen their last use, they get tossed.
+From there they get used to cleaning things outside and then when they’ve seen their last use, they get tossed.
 Basically, we use them to death.

 Tip #3 – Create a Routine

-Create a routine
+Create a Routine

-Bonus to having all of your supplies close by is that if you are having company or someone stops by, you can step into the bathroom and quickly give your bathroom a little once over with the multi-surface spray.
+The bonus to having all of your supplies close by is that if you are having company or someone stops by, you can step into the bathroom and quickly give your bathroom a little once over with the multi-surface spray.

 Bonus Tip #4